julianthome/acosolver/README.md

 solve ...
 ```

-For solving single attack conditions, the following two commands illustrate how CVC4 and Z3-str2 can be invoked directly:
+With regard to solving single attack conditions, the following two commands illustrate how CVC4 and Z3-str2 can be invoked directly:

 ```bash
 cvc4 --lang smt XPATHInjection0.cvc4